rxaviers/globalize/README.md

 ### Performance

-When formatting or parsing a number (or a currency, or a date, or a message, or any other datatype), there's actually a two step process: (a) its creation and (b) execution, where creation takes considerably more time (more expensive) than execution.
+When formatting or parsing, there's actually a two step process: (a) the formatter (or parser) creation and (b) its execution, where creation takes considerably more time (more expensive) than execution.
 The difference is an order of magnitude.
 In the creation phase, Globalize traverses the CLDR tree, processes data (e.g., expands date patterns, parses plural rules, etc), and returns a function that actually executes the formatting or parsing.

 ```js
 // Formatter creation.